hypothesis/oauth-client-test-app/README.md

 # Hypothesis OAuth Client Test

+**WORK IN PROGRESS: OAuth authentication support for Hypothesis is currently being worked on.
+You cannot yet use this with the public Hypothesis service.**

 This is a simple browser-based client for the Hypothesis API.

 It demonstrates authenticating a client-side only web app with the API and